Why Backup from Google Drive to External Hard Drive?

 So, how to backup your Google Drive to an external hard drive?
 If you are facing this problem now, you can read the following content to learn 4 easy ways.
 After reading, you can choose the one that suits you most.

-How to Backup Google Drive to External Hard Drive Commonly
+4 Ways to Backup Google Drive to External Hard Drive

 In this section, 4 solutions are provided to help you make Google Drive backup to external drive, namely using the Google Drive web app, desktop app, Google Takeout as well as a third-party service – MultCloud.
 Now, read further to learn the methods in detail!